 • Economics will lead you into many vocational areas particularly when paired with other subjects.
-Some examples of careers from the study of Economics could be financial adviser, economic forecasting, trade, politics, stock broker, consulting and banking.
+Some examples of careers which may come from the study of Economics could be financial adviser, economic forecasting, trade, politics, stock broker, consulting and banking.

-Engineering Studies

-2 units for each of Year 11 and Year 12 Exclusions: Nil
+Engineering Studies 2 units for each of Year 11 and Year 12 Board Developed Course Exclusions: Nil

-Board Developed Course

-Course Description